Principles and metrics for innovation in sustainable agri-food systems

-A huge increase in investment in innovation in agricultural systems will be a critical factor for meeting the Sustainable Development Goals and Paris Climate Agreement.
+A huge increase in investment in innovation for agricultural systems is critical to meet the Sustainable Development Goals and Paris Climate Agreement.
 Most of this increase needs to come from reorienting existing funding for innovation.
-However, a major challenge for both implementers and investors in innovation is deciding whether an investment in innovation ‘counts’ as likely to promote sustainable agri-food systems (SAS) or not.
-A way forward is to establish a clear set of principles for innovations and innovation processes that promote SAS, together with guidance and metrics supporting those principles.
-These can be used to plan, guide, and monitor progress against SAS objectives.
+However, understanding whether an investment will fully promote sustainable agri-food systems can be difficult.